gravity-ui/page-constructor/playwright/README.md

 3. Writing a test:

    > NOTE:
-   > Add `defaultDelay` between mounting and testing routine in every test.
-It is necessary because of animation in our package.
+   > Add `await defaultDelay()` between mounting and testing routine in every test with animation.
+It is necessary because of testing during animation in progress is unstable.

    Capture a screenshot, by default in light theme only: